Jim Alexander (photographer): Jim-Alex Studio Gallery

 While in New Haven, CT Alexander opened a photo studio, Jim-Alex Studio Gallery in 1971.
 He exhibited the works of other photographers as well as his own.
 The studio became a meeting place and hub for artists and activists of all kinds.
 Community meetings were frequently held there, and The Connecticut Black Media Coalition was established at his studio.
-Alexander jokes, “Everything happened in my studio but photography.”
+Alexander jokes, "Everything happened in my studio but photography."

 Organizations

-Alexander has been instrumental in the founding of several organizations of professional photographers, including the Photographers’ Collective, the Atlanta Photographers Group, and Zone Three.
+Alexander has been instrumental in the founding of several organizations of professional photographers, including the Photographers' Collective, the Atlanta Photographers Group, and Zone Three.
 He is a founding member and past executive vice chairman of the National Black Media Coalition, and completed two terms as president of African Americans for the Arts, (AAFTA).
 Alexander is also a member of the American Photography Archives Group, (APAG) which is a 501(c)(3) non-profit resource organization for individuals who own or manage a privately held photography archive.
-Alexander belongs to the National Alliance of Artists from Historically Black Colleges and Universities (NAAHBU) which is an organization founded on May 19, 2000, on Morris Brown College campus in Atlanta, GA.
+Alexander belongs to the National Alliance of Artists from Historically Black Colleges and Universities (NAAHBU) which is an organization founded on May 19, 2000, on Morris Brown College campus in Atlanta, Georgia.
 The organization features artists that have taught, studied, or worked in art departments and programs at HBCUs.